The main audience of VNDB are the English speaking fans of visual novels. In

 anything not written in the roman script.
 Therefore, romanization is applied

-to many fields in the database: The main title of visual novels, releases and
+to many fields in the database: The main title of visual novels, releases,

-producers should all be properly romanized if they arent in roman script
+producers and characters should all be properly romanized if they arent in

-It occasionally happens that official titles or names are either entirely in
+It occasionally happens that official titles are either entirely in uppercase

-uppercase or lowercase characters.
-If there is no real reason for this choise
+or lowercase characters.
+If there is no real reason for this choice of

-of capitalization (e.g. it's not an acronym), these titles and names should be
+capitalization (e.g. it's not an acronym), these titles should be properly

-properly converted to normal English capitalization (as described
+converted to normal English capitalization (as described <a

 being entered in the database.<br />